felbfreire/colazy/README.md

 conn = PgColazy(dbname=p, user=p, password=p)
 ```

-you can create an of PgColazy and pass nothing: PgColazy()
+you can also instantiate PgColazy passng nothing: PgColazy(),
 and then use the instance variable config:

 ```bash